shipday/shipday-python-sdk/README.md

 from shipday import Shipday
 ```

 You need to provide the shipday api-key in order to use the library.
+To get your API key
+login to your [Shipday Dispatch Dashboard](https://dispatch.shipday.com) and Find the
+API key from integrations tab.

 Example usages looks like following:-

 ```python
 API_KEY = '##########.#######################'
 my_shipday = Shipday(api_key=API_KEY)
 ```

-This my_shipday object contains two services (CarrierService and OrderService) which you can use to get your job
+This my_shipday object contains three services (CarrierService, OrderService and OnDemandDeliveryService) which you can use to get your job
 done.
 Here are few examples,

 ### Carrier Service